Jon Finch: 1980–2005

 In 1980, Finch appeared in Breaking Glass and, in 1981, he played Luke the Evangelist in the television film Peter and Paul, which featured Robert Foxworth and Anthony Hopkins in the title roles.
 He was in Giro City (1982) with Glenda Jackson and Power Game (1983), and played an SAS man in the TV series The Odd Job Man (1984).
 In 1984, he played Don Pedro in the BBC's Much Ado About Nothing.

 Finch became increasingly associated with support roles like Plaza Real (1988) and Streets of Yesterday, and guest starred on TV shows.
-On stage, he was the man inside the bandages in Ken Hill’s 1991 production of The Invisible Man at the Theatre Royal Stratford East.
+On stage he shone as a memorable Edmund in a touring production of King Lear starring Nigel Davenport in 1986.
+The Play on One 'Unexplained Laughter' (1989) with Diana Rigg.
+He was the man inside the bandages in Ken Hill’s 1991 production of The Invisible Man at the Theatre Royal Stratford East.

 Occasional film roles include an appearance in Darklands (1997) and a small role as the Catholic Patriarch of Jerusalem in the Ridley Scott film Kingdom of Heaven (2005).